GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 the same direction.

 For example, when two pages set `document.domain`, they can pretend as if they are the same-origin.
-This is particularly critical when using a shared hosting service with different subdomains per user, setting `document.domain` opens up an access to any other site hosted by the same service, making it easily accessible to any attackers.
+This is particularly critical when these pages use a shared hosting service with different subdomains.
+Setting `document.domain` opens up access to all other sites hosted by that same service, which makes it easier for attackers to access your sites.
 This is possible because `document.domain` ignores the port number part of the domain.

 To learn more about the security implications of setting `document.domain`, read ["Document.domain" page on